chrisbbreuer/chrisbbreuer/README.md

 ## Hi, everyone! 👋🏼

 My name is Chris.
-I am 32 years old & a passionate open-source developer who loves to travel the world, learn about new cultures & eat good food.
-When I am not traveling, I live in Los Angeles, CA.
+I am 32 years old & a passionate open-source developer who loves to travel the world, learn about new cultures, watch sports & eat good food. _When I am not traveling, though, I live in Los Angeles, CA._

 ### A few highlights...